USAG Presidio of Monterey welcomes Artino as new garrison commander

 |0

-This work, USAG Presidio of Monterey welcomes Artino as new garrison commander [Image 4 of 4], by John Goulette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Presidio of Monterey welcomes Artino as new garrison commander, by John Goulette, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT